 Legal cases with fixed pricing, standardized processes, and firm timelines

-A Will is a legal document which declares the intention of a person regarding the distribution of his assets after his death.
-It is a unilateral document which takes effect upon the death of a person.
-A Will may be revoked or altered by the owner at any time prior to his/her death.
+A Will is a legal declaration of a person on a document regarding the distribution of his assets after his death.
+It is a unilateral document that takes effect upon the death of a person allowing you to make an informed decision on how your wealth, property and assets will be distributed on your death.

 A Will has the following essential characteristics:

 The intention of the testator must be to take effect after his death

 As per Section 59 of the Indian Succession Act, 1925, the person making the Will must be of: -

 Furthermore, the section states that a person ordinarily of unsound mind may make a Will during the interval of the soundness of his/her mind.
 The section prohibits a person from making a Will when in a state of intoxication or illness which makes him/her incapable of understanding the consequences of the act.